 3. The US Will Elect a Socialist

-And Doug Casey predicts that a far-left President will enter office in either 2021 or 2025.
+And Doug Casey predicts that a far-left President will enter office in 2025.
 He suggests that the “best option is separation” as the United States has essentially become two countries, and that a cultural revolution bigger than the 1960s will take place with fireworks to follow.

-My Take: I wholeheartedly agree with Doug; the US is moving to the left and it’s only a matter of time before a tax-and-spend, attack-the-rich government will come into force as never seen before.
+My Take: I wholeheartedly agree with Doug; the US is moving to the left and we’re now seeing a tax-and-spend, attack-the-rich approach come into fore as never before.